ablaom/DataTableaux.jl/README.md

     0.0  12.0
     1.0  15.0

-More usually be contructing `DataTableau` objects from existing `DataFrame` objects; there are methods provided to do this:
+More usually, `DataTableau` objects are constructed from existing `DataFrame` objects; there are several methods provided to do this:

     # load a reduced Ames House Price data set as a `DataFrame`:
     df = DataTableaux.load_reduced_ames()